Royal Bank of Canada Increases Paramount Resources (OTCMKTS:PRMRF) Price Target to C$25.00

-Paramount Resources (OTCMKTS:PRMRF) had its price objective increased by Royal Bank of Canada from C$22.00 to C$25.00 in a research report report published on Friday, The Fly reports.
-Royal Bank of Canada currently has a sector perform rating on the stock.
+Paramount Resources (OTCMKTS:PRMRF) had its target price increased by investment analysts at Royal Bank of Canada from C$22.00 to C$25.00 in a research note issued to investors on Friday, The Fly reports.
+The firm currently has a “sector perform” rating on the stock.

-PRMRF has been the topic of several other research reports.
-CIBC lifted their price target on shares of Paramount Resources from C$20.00 to C$27.00 and gave the company a neutral rating in a report on Friday, October 15th.
-Scotiabank boosted their target price on shares of Paramount Resources from C$19.00 to C$25.00 and gave the company a sector perform rating in a report on Thursday, October 14th.
-National Bankshares upgraded shares of Paramount Resources to a buy rating and set a $28.00 target price on the stock in a report on Tuesday, September 28th.
-Stifel Nicolaus lifted their price target on Paramount Resources from C$22.00 to C$31.00 and gave the stock a buy rating in a research report on Friday.
-Finally, National Bank Financial raised Paramount Resources from a sector perform rating to an outperform rating in a research report on Tuesday, September 28th.
-Four research analysts have rated the stock with a hold rating and five have assigned a buy rating to the company.
-According to MarketBeat.com, Paramount Resources presently has an average rating of Buy and a consensus price target of $24.14.
+Several other brokerages have also weighed in on PRMRF.
+National Bank Financial upgraded shares of Paramount Resources from a “sector perform” rating to an “outperform” rating in a research report on Tuesday, September 28th.
+Scotiabank increased their price target on shares of Paramount Resources from C$19.00 to C$25.00 and gave the company a “sector perform” rating in a research report on Thursday, October 14th.
+Stifel Nicolaus increased their price target on shares of Paramount Resources from C$22.00 to C$31.00 and gave the company a “buy” rating in a research report on Friday.
+National Bankshares upgraded shares of Paramount Resources to a “buy” rating and set a $28.00 price target on the stock in a research report on Tuesday, September 28th.
+Finally, CIBC increased their price target on shares of Paramount Resources from C$20.00 to C$27.00 and gave the company a “neutral” rating in a research report on Friday, October 15th.
+Four investment analysts have rated the stock with a hold rating and five have given a buy rating to the company’s stock.
+According to MarketBeat, the company currently has an average rating of “Buy” and a consensus price target of $24.14.

 Paramount Resources Ltd. explores and develops both conventional and unconventional petroleum and natural gas resources.
 It operates through the following regions: Grande Prairie Region, Kaybob Region and Central Alberta and Other Region.
 The company was founded by Clayton H. Riddell on February 14, 1978 and is headquartered in Calgary, Canada.